-Most businesses develop trade secrets at some time during their existence.
-A trade secret generally includes any information used in the course of trade or business which lends a competitive advantage and is not generally known within the trade or industry.
-A trade secret may be embodied, for example, within a formula for a chemical compound, a process for manufacturing or treating materials, research and development information, customer lists, methods of bookkeeping, business plans or designs, computer programs, special pricing and cost materials, and materials outlining special customer needs.
+Most businesses develop trade secrets at some point during their existence.
+A trade secret generally includes any information which lends a competitive advantage and is not generally known within the trade or industry.
+A trade secret may include a formula for a chemical compound, a process for manufacturing or treating materials, research and development information, customer lists, methods of bookkeeping, business plans or designs, computer programs, special pricing and cost materials, and materials outlining special customer needs.

-Insofar as a state's trade secret law does not conflict with federal law, trade secret protection will be governed by the law of each individual state.
+As long as a state’s trade secret law does not conflict with federal law, trade secret protection is governed by the law of each individual state.
 This is in contrast to patent, copyright and trademark law which are largely governed by federal statutes.
-The application of state law to trade secrets will, naturally, result in some variation in protection and requirements for trade secrets between states.
+The application of state law to trade secrets will, naturally result in some variation in protection and requirements for trade secrets between states.

 There are generally three criteria which must be met in order to claim something as a trade secret:

 1. It must not be common public knowledge;

 3. It must be protected and maintained as confidential by the owner.

 Unlike patents, there is no strict standard of “invention” involved in determining what can be made the subject of trade secret protection.
 However, trade secret information must have some demonstrable value in order to be protected.
 For example, if the information does not provide some competitive advantage, it probably does not qualify as being a trade secret.